zikula-modules/Files/README.md

      - No zip *.htaccess*, *.locked* and *.tbn* folders.
      - Updated PclZib lib to 2.8.2 and add callback function to skip these files

-  - Changes in extenal templates I
+  - Changes in extenal templates
       - New option to insert pictures (not only thumbnails).
 Only in public folders, add option to thumbnail img, insert img and inset thumbnails.
       - Updated file links: url for public folders and *title* message for no-public.
       - Added new functions to editor.response: *insertImg*, *insertLink*, *copyURL* and *gotoURL*.